fghibellini/nix-haskell-monorepo/README.md

 - easily bootstrappable local enrionment ???
 TBD
 - "reproducibility" - kinda

 # What does "pragmatic" stand for here?
-Why don't you just read the whole Nix manual?!
+Why don't you just read the Nix manual?!

 If you've taken a university-level math course you will know that elementary school math classes can hardly be considered as teachings about math.